webdevwilson/codepipeline-modify-src/README.md

 # codepipeline-modify-src

-Allows you to modify artifacts in a code pipeline build.
+Allows you to modify artifacts in a CodePipeline build.
+This enables you to share common files between projects (like buildspecs, for example).

 # Installing